The Pre-Recorded Talks

-Treat the Sococo space as you would treat the conference venue at an in-person event.
-Wherever possible, when you have a discussion with other conference participants, do it in Sococo.
+Treat the Zoom meeting as you would treat the conference venue at an in-person event.
+Wherever possible, when you have a discussion with other conference participants, do it in the conference Zoom meeting.
 If your discussion is pre-planned, let others know about your plans in Slack.
-The purpose of using Sococo is to allow participants to see what conversations are taking place at any point of the conference and to freely move between them.
+The purpose of using this one Zoom meeting is to allow participants to see what conversations are taking place at any point of the conference and to freely move between them.

-As a general rule, whenever you are online during these two weeks, log in to Sococo and put yourself in one of the rooms, or lounges, on the office floor.
+As a general rule, whenever you are online during these two weeks, log in to Zoom and put yourself in one of the rooms.
 Doing this allows other participants, who might want to talk with you, to see you and strike up a conversation.

-We have dedicated social rooms in the Sococo space, so even if you are online but taking a break from physics, make use of these rooms to meet and interact with other conference participants, who have joined Cosmology from Home from countries in all corners of the world.
+We have dedicated social rooms in the meeting space.
+So, even if you are online, but taking a break from physics, make use of these rooms to meet and interact with other conference participants, who have joined Cosmology from Home from countries in all corners of the world.

 Feel free to suggest any topic you are interested in!